 So, what can you do if your child is displaying behavior that needs to be addressed?
 Well, the first thing parents need to do is make sure they are communicating properly with their children.

 If there isn’t a proper communication channel between parents and their children then problems will only continue to spiral out of control.
 If parents are experiencing problems resulting from bad communication with their children, then they need to change the way they talk to their kids and learn how to speak in a language that their children can understand.

 Another thing parents should do if Grounding isn’t working is find out what is driving the misbehavior and address it head-on.
 This means teaching your child how to make good decisions and reinforcing positive behaviors.

 So, it is very important for parents to make sure they are reaching out and establishing a good relationship with their children in order to provide them with the guidance necessary when it comes to learning appropriate behaviors and making smart choices.

 This will enable your child to grow up into an adult that has all of the skills needed to be successful, rather than fearing the world they live in.
 Children are learning, they will make mistakes!

 Instead of Harsh Discipline, Focus on the What Needs to Be Learned…

-Teach your child how to navigate the situation, how to understand their behavior.
+Teach your child how to navigate the situation, and how to understand their behavior.
 First, find the root cause of the behavior, then decide how to proceed, not the other way around.

 Punishment is just running away from dealing with what you don’t want your kids to do, but it’s ignoring what you need to learn in order to discipline them better.